droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 - Two or more domain objects that are similar enough they need to share code, but not so similar that they could be combined into one class
 - Enough other things going on that it's worth encapsulating the domain objects as classes in the first place

 That's a non-trivial amount of complexity, especially for a classroom full of beginners.
 How can you reasonably build a school project that establishes this complexity, but still fits within the tight time limits of the course?
-This is where existing curriculums tend to break down (more on this later).
+This is where existing curriculums tend to break down.

 One tool that springs to mind to address this challenge is [scaffolding](https://www.edglossary.org/scaffolding/), possibly by implementing some portion of a project in advance.
 This allows an instructor to reduce the complexity of the work required of the student, without reducing the complexity of the problem space as a whole.
 Deciding exactly what and how much to scaffold requires us to do a little more research, so we'll come back to this problem later.

 ## How is Inheritance Used?

-Since Ada is modeled as a workforce development program, one of the most valuable things we can do is ask "what's going on in industry?"
+Since Ada is a workforce development program, one of the most valuable things we can do is ask "what's going on in industry?"
 Specifically,

 - How is inheritance used in the real world?
 - How is inheritance most likely to be used by a junior engineer in their first year or so on the job?